lewdawso/hangman/README.md

-# hangman
+# go-play-hangman

-Server implementation of a hangman game.
+Implementation of a hangman game as a server side application.

 ## Building